stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Step I: Make a basic outline

 Exchange essays with a partner.
 To begin, read your peer's reflective work at the end of his or her essay.
-Try to keep these ideas in mind as you try to help your partner.
+Try to keep these ideas in mind as you read your partner's work.

 Read though the essay completely without making notations or comments.
 Afterward, construct a brief outline of your partner's essay by listing the main idea contained in each paragraph.
 Your focus should be on the paper's *argumentative structure*, so concentrate on identifying the essay's `thesis` and the supporting `claims.` Approach each paragraph as if it were a single unit of meaning.
 What claim does it make?
 What is its purpose?
 Try, as best you can, to state the main idea of each paragraph in a single sentence.
 Take your time and try to do this as accurately as possible.